remkohdev/appmod101/docs/generatedContent/helm101/Lab2/README.md

       echo http://$NODE_IP:$NODE_PORT
     ```

-    The `upgrade` command upgrades the app to a specified version of a chart, removes the `redis-slave` resources, and updates the app `service.type` to `NodePort`.
+    The `upgrade` command upgrades the app to a specified version of a chart, updates the app `service.type` to `NodePort`.

-    Check the updates, using `kubectl get all --namespace helm-demo`:
+    Check the updates, using `oc get all`:

     ```console
     $ kubectl get all --namespace helm-demo